-The question is no longer “How do I appeal to voters?”, but “How do I get supporters to the polls?”
+The question is no longer “How do I appeal to voters?”, but “How do I get supporters to the polls?
+How to get out the vote?”

 And at that point, it’s a numbers game.
 You need a certain number of votes to win.
 What can you do to get them?

-The answer is perfecting your voter mobilization process.
+The answer is perfecting your voter mobilization process and studying voting behavior.

 What is voter mobilization?